ousiax/ousiax.github.io/_posts/2018-12-27-intall-minikube-with-kubeadm-on-debian.md

 ```

 We find there are two pods `kubernetes-dashboard-5bff5f8fb8-c7dz7` and `storage-provisioner` with `ImagePullBackOff` status.
-This is beacuse the minikube enable the addons `dashboard` and `storage-provisioner` default, and minikube could not pull image via your network ( e.g. through GFW).
+This is beacuse the minikube enable the addons `dashboard` and `storage-provisioner` as default, and minikube could not pull image via your network ( e.g. through GFW).

 ```sh
 $ minikube addons list